adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

     artifactId: xyz-aem-parent
     # the application title to be set for the parent pom
     appTitle: XYZ-AEM Parent
+    # version to be to be set for the parent pom
+    version: 1.0.0-SNAPSHOT
   # information required for all package
   all:
     # prefix that is to be used to set the artifactId for all package
     artifactId: xyz-aem
     # application title
     appTitle: XYZ-AEM Code Repository
+    # version to be set for all pom
+    version: 1.0.0-SNAPSHOT
   # information about projects
   projects:
     - # absolute path to the project folder